-As stated in chapter 1 (section 1.2), from birth, the child is dependent on his/her parents for his/her survival.
-However, this dependency is not merely physical but because, while he/she is a child, he/she has adulthood as his/her destination (Van Niekerk), it also is the parents' task to help their child reach this destination by means of educating.
+As stated in chapter 1 (section 1.2), from birth the child is dependent on his parents for his survival.
+However, this dependency is not merely physical but because, as long as he is a child, he has adulthood as his destination (Van Niekerk), it also is the parents' task to help their child reach this destination by means of educating.

-Thus, the educative situation is the primordial, the first, or fundamental situation in a human's life.
-"It is in the pedagogical situation where the educative phenomenon manifests itself as an event of educating, within which there is an encounter between a morally independent (adult person) and a morally not-yet independent person ... with the aim that the adult assists the child to become an adult" (37, 28).
-Thus, the educative situation is the "place where the educative phenomenon shows itself as the event within which the child is supported in unfolding his personal being" (17, 1-2) (my emphasis).
-This means that he/she "must be guided and helped to reach a phase in his life where he can make choices and decisions independently and responsibly, on his own initiative, as well as decide between right and wrong, and good and bad" (40, 3).
+In this light, it is clear that the educative situation is the primary, the first or fundamental situation in a human's life.
+"It is in the pedagogic situation where the educative phenomenon manifests itself as an event of educating within which there is an encounter between a morally independent (adult person) and a morally not-yet independent person ... with the aim that the adult will assist the child to become an adult" [in Afrikaans] (37, 28).
+Thus, the educative situation is the "place where the educative phenomenon shows itself as the event within which the child is supported in unfolding his personal being" [in Afrikaans] (17, 1-2) (my emphasis).
+This means that he "must be guided and helped to reach a phase in his life where he can make choices and decisions independently and responsibly on his own initiative as well as decide between right and wrong, and good and bad" [in Afrikaans] (40, 3).

-It is possible for the parent to help his/her child to become an adult because the child can and will become someone (16, 13).
-From the beginning, the child also has personal potentialities at his/her disposal and, through educating by the parent, and the child's participation in the educative event, these potentialities are transformed into personal actualities.
+It is possible for the parent to help his child to become an adult because the child can and will become someone (16, 13).
+From the beginning the child also has particular personal potentialities at his disposal and through educating by the parent and the child's participation in the educative event these potentialities are transformed into personal actualities.

-Regarding the event of becoming adult, three ways of educating or accompanying are distinguished, i.e., the affective, cognitive, and moral-normative (Sonnekus).
-The child responds to these three ways by self-actualizing his/her potentialities on affective, cognitive, and normative levels.
-And it is especially the emotional life of the child (and, thus, also affective guidance), which plays a very important role in his/her total personal actualization (see below).
-Through education and self-actualization, he/she must be made ready to "affectively participate in the world" (38, 5).
-Through the adequate participation of both the parent and child in the educative event, ultimately, the child reaches his/her destination of adulthood.
+Regarding the event of becoming adult, three ways of educating are distinguished, namely, the affective, cognitive and moral-normative (Sonnekus).
+The child responds to these three ways by selfactualizing his potentialities on affective, cognitive and normative levels.
+And it is especially the emotional life of the child (and thus also affective guidance) that plays a particularly important role in his total personal actualization (see below).
+Through education and self-actualization, he has to be made ready to "affectively participate in the world" [in Afrikaans] (38, 5).
+Through the adequate participation of both the parent and child in the educative event, ultimately the child reaches his destination of adulthood.

 The above is a brief description of the educative phenomenon as it commonly occurs between parent and child.
-Since this phenomenon is a facet of life reality, it can be scientifically studied and explicated.
+Since this phenomenon is a facet of life reality, it also can be scientifically studied and explicated.